Download the ontology

 Many GO classes have been cross-referenced (mapped) to a number of external classification systems.
 The cross-references of external classification systems to GO page contains more information and links to the cross-reference2GO files.

 As of April 2019, the standard PURLs for GO will resolve to the monthly (release) version.
+We strongly recommend using the latest official release instead of snapshot.
 If you have need to access the snapshot (daily) version, use

 /snapshot/ in the URL.
 For example: